uiuc-ae353/uiuc-ae353.github.io/setup.md

 After setting up your system, please move on the [testing](#testing-your-setup) section to ensure that your setup is correct.

+Additionally, if you plan on using the computers in the undergraduate lab as your primary device for the projects, please contact the TA ([Gokul Puthumanaillam](mailto:gokulp2@illinois.edu)).

 # Linux (Ubuntu/Debian-based Distros)

 ### Command-line basics